EdrawMax Diagram Software

 #2 Identify and Understand Standard Equipment -Instruments

-It is also important to know how to read its symbols and shapes in the drawing.
+Knowing how to read the symbols and shapes in the drawing is also essential.
 EdrawMax provides all kinds of symbols required in P&IDs.

 Equipment Instrument

-All the instruments in a P&ID are marked by a circle with an assigned tag number and line inside it.
+All the instruments in a P&ID are marked by a circle with an assigned tag number and line inside.
 The tag number helps in identifying the device, whereas the line is the location indicator.
 Lines are classified into different types, each describing the device's location with respect to the field.
-Given below are the types of lines used in a P&ID.
+The types of lines used in a P&ID are given below.

 Instruments Location